 To enter Le Bal du Moulin Rouge, guests had to pay 50 cents.
 The place was extravagant, with a huge dance floor and a back garden with donkey rides to entertain female guests.

 The garden was also home to a giant plaster elephant, recycled from the 1889 World’s Fair.
 The animal housed in its paw a small room reserved for men (a fumoir) where a belly dancer performed.

 From 10 pm, about twenty young women came on stage and set to the furious rhythm of Offenbach’s music; they lifted their petticoats and show their panties.
 They were the ‘cancaneuses,’ experts of this new dance named cancan, which enjoyed great success despite the censorship by the State and Church.
-They were named Grille d’Egoût, Nini Patte en l’Air, la Môme Fromage…
+The cancaneuse were named Grille d’Egoût, Nini Patte en l’Air, la Môme Fromage…

 The star, however, was La Goulue, who lifted her legs like nobody else.
 She even became the emblem of the Moulin Rouge under the brush of the painter Toulouse Lautrec.

 The bourgeoisie mingled with the riffraff at the Moulin Rouge and out of sight.
 They met, they drank, and they laughed in front of the Pétomane.
-Ass to the air on the stage, his gas melodies caused general hilarity!
+Ass to the air on the stage, his fart melodies caused general hilarity!